solarsoft0/encore-better-auth/README.md

 ## Route Generator Plugin

-The `encore-better-auth` library includes a route generation feature that automatically creates Encore-compatible route files for better-auth endpoints.
+The `encore-better-auth` library includes a route generation feature that automatically creates an Encore routes file containing all routes for better-auth endpoints.
 This feature is controlled by the `generateRoutes` option and can be customized using generator plugins.
 Generator plugins help ensure that routes are updated even when new plugins that introduce additional data to query or body are activated.

 While we strive to support native cases, there may be scenarios where you need to customize the generated routes.